Is my shortness of breath anxiety?

 There are many different causes for shortness of breath, and it can vary based on the specific condition the difficulty breathing is related to.

-For people who have anxiety, experiencing shortness of breath as a symptom may be related to activation of the autonomic nervous system.
+For people who have anxiety, experiencing shortness of breath as a symptom may be related to activation of the autonomic nervous system, which can also be affected in POTS and anxiety.
 This division of the nervous system is designed to activate our body’s defence mechanisms when we’re in danger, such as the fight, flight, or freeze responses.
 When you experience anxiety, the brain is perceiving your situation as dangerous and tries to react accordingly by altering your breathing rate, as well as other factors like your heart rate.

 People with anxiety may experience episodes known as panic attacks, or acute attacks of anxiety or fear that are characterized by shortness of breath as well as the symptoms below: